vipulSharma18/Getting-Started-with-Quantization/README.md

 ## Benchmarking Roadmap:
 - [x] Calculate theoretical performance limit: get token/s and multiply it by model size for bandwidth and by model flops for compute util.
+- [ ] torchao weights only config cause cuda oom when doing tps only profiling for more than 1 iteration. for some dtypes, if we enable quantization of lm_head, then it ooms even on the first profiling iteration.
 - [ ] Use existing TorchAO configs.
 - [ ] Quantize non-linear layers which isn't done in TorchAO yet.
 - [ ] Enforce static quantization.